SHUKLA-JI-KA-LADKA/Coding-challenge---Banking-Application/README.md

 # Quick Run

-- To Quick run the application Simply just download the code/clone the repositary into a new folder.
+- To Quick run the application Simply just download the code files/clone the repositary into a new folder.
 - Open the Folder.
-- Make sure u have both mane.py and Account.py files are present.
+- Make sure u have both main.py and Account.py files are present.
 - Just double click or right click and open the main.py file.
--Make sure u have the latest Version of Python Installed into your system ie: version 3.11.0 or up.
+- Make sure u have the latest Version of Python Installed into your System ie: Version 3.11.0 or Up.

-- Interface
+# Interface

 ![image](https://user-images.githubusercontent.com/65447291/203993227-43dffcee-9b35-49a2-9d6e-f1949a4a63b7.png)

-- Coding-challenge- OUTPUT
+# Coding-challenge- OUTPUT